Swiss System Tournament Format Explained

 Frequently Asked Questions

-What is a Swiss tournament in chess?
+What is a Swiss system tournament?

-What happens when there is an odd number of players?
+What happens with an odd number of players in a Swiss tournament?

 Do I need special software to run a Swiss tournament?